Street Smart (video game)

-Street Smart (ストリートスマート Sutorīto Sumāto) is a 1989 beat 'em up arcade video game developed and published by SNK.
-The game's objective is to win money, girls, and glory on the streets all over the West.
-Taking place in a once-in-a-lifetime "Champion Tag Match in USA" tournament where players take the roles of two young hand-to-hand combat experts who have to brawl with the toughest street fighters of the entire nation.
+is a 1989 fighting game developed and published by SNK for arcades.
+It was released in Japan in July 1989 and in North America in September 1989.
+A port to the Sega Genesis was released in 1991.

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5, and Xbox Series X/S in April 2026.

 Gameplay

-The gameplay is a beat 'em up where the player can move in all eight directions in an arena fight and the player can kick, punch or do special moves.
-Unlike Technōs' Double Dragon, River City Ransom and most beat 'em ups, the players fight in an enclosed arena space similar to the gameplay of Taito's Violence Fight and players can choose to fight as either of the two playable characters.
+The gameplay is a fighting game with beat 'em up elements where the player can move in all eight directions in an arena fight and the player can kick, punch or do special moves.
+Unlike Technōs Japan's Double Dragon, River City Ransom and most beat 'em ups, the players fight in an enclosed arena space similar to the gameplay of Taito's Violence Fight and players can choose to fight as either of the two playable characters.
 Street Smart contributed to the genre by adding co-operative multiplayer for team battles against boss characters.
 The players will then have a "Grudge Match" in the next round to determine who gets a bonus life/points, but, otherwise, the two players can play through the entire game together.
 It also contributed to the genre by adding a simple combo system, the first of its kind, in which players can make normal moves that become part of a string of attacks.

-Player fighters
+Playable fighters

-Karate-Man (空手家 Karateka), a Japanese man dressed in a white karate gi.
+Karate Man (空手家 Karateka), a Japanese man dressed in a white karate gi.
 He is a martial arts expert with lightning quick attacks.

-Crusher (クラッシャー Kurasshā), an American man dressed in blue leggings.
-He is a professional wrestler without speed but only strong attacks.
+Crusher (クラッシャー Kurasshā), an American man dressed in a white tank top and blue leggings.
+He is a professional wrestler that sacrifices speed for stronger attacks.